Michael Hearst: Songs For Curious Constructions

 In 2019 Songs For Curious Constructions was released as a companion EP to Hearst's children's book Curious Constructions.
 The six-song album features compositions about Coney Island's Parachute Jump, Coral Castle, El Pulpo Mecanico, Finca Bellavista, and various Paul Bunyan statues.

 Songs For Unconventional Vehicles

 Songs For Unconventional Vehicles (2021) is a companion to Hearst's children's book Unconventional Vehicles.
 The album features a miniature songs for all 45 entries in the book, which include Bertha (tunnel boring machine), Lockheed XFV, E-Ship 1, LZ 127 Graf Zeppelin, Hyperloop, De Lackner HZ-1 Aerocycle, and the Zamboni Ice resurfacer among others.
 Guest vocalists include Syd Straw, Neil Gaiman, and Tanya Donelly among others.

 80 From The 80s

-In the fall of 2024, Hearst began releasing a series of reinterpretations of 1980s songs under the project title 80 From The 80s.
-Over the course of the project, eighty songs will be released as singles, with a new track dropping every other week.
-The releases feature guest vocals from a variety of artists, including Amanda Palmer, Stephin Merritt, John Linnell, Jonathan Coulton, Eli "Paperboy" Reed, Krystle Warren, John Cameron Mitchell, Amber Martin, and Syd Straw.
-Hearst says of the project, "80 From The 80s aims to entertain and perhaps provide a little bit of respite from the current political climate, reminding us of a time when you could still 'catch the deluge in a paper cup.'"
+In the fall of 2024, Hearst began releasing a series of singles as part of his 80 From The 80s project.
+Over the course of the project, eighty songs will be released, featuring guest vocals from a variety of artists, including Martha Wainwright, Stephin Merritt, John Linnell, Jonathan Coulton, Eli "Paperboy" Reed, Krystle Warren, John Cameron Mitchell, Amber Martin, and Syd Straw.